cauwt/articles/indicator_matrix_en.md

         * **Cumulative Indicators**
 Cumulative indicators are statistics of some states of entities (drivers, passengers), e.g., *#Total Registered Drivers* and *#Total Registered Passengers*.
 We also need to maintain the atomic indicators and decorators, based on which they are created.
 Generally the corresponding time period refers to "a certain current time since origin".
     * **Calculated Indicators**
 These indicators are a calculation based on transactional or cumulative indicators.
-Calculated indicators mainly include ones of ratio type, of proportion and of aggregative.
+Calculated indicators mainly include ones of rate type, of proportion and of aggregative.

 ##### 4.3.3 Model Design